 The flow of Casino Traffic

 Don’t obstruct the traffic flow inside the casino.
 Stopping in the middle of the traffic flow for your family of eight is not good for anyone’s safety.
-If you are pushing a stroller in a casino, you should never push the stroller on the carpet near any of the games.
+Likewise, if you are pushing a stroller in a casino, you should never push the stroller on the carpet near any of the games.
 Some casinos will ask you to leave if you do not follow this mostly unwritten rule.
 And keep to the right on these walkways.

 Speaking of “ vehicles” in the casino, the scooter thing is becoming a safety hazard.
 If you are driving your scooter in the casino, please watch your speed.
 I propose rental scooters have a limited speed.
 Speeding scooters that go twice the speed of a human’s normal walk are dangerous for guests.
 Having been hit by one going “over the speed limit,” I ask those using them to consider the pedestrians around them.
 Maybe speed limit signs would help?
 How about Speed bumps?